smjahid012/serper-search-mcp-server/README.md

 ## Usage Scenarios

-With these comprehensive search capabilities, your Serper MCP server can be used for:
+With these comprehensive search capabilities, Serper MCP server can be used for:

 ### 🤖 **AI & Machine Learning**
 - **Dataset Collection**: Gather images for training computer vision models